Making a DIY solar lamp is a lot easier than it sounds – and you can even reclaim a ubiquitous waste material to do it.

 This ingenious design idea takes a typical plastic bottle – probably the single most common item recycled daily in households around the world – and makes into a host for do-it-yourself outdoor LED lights that simply screw on in place of their old plastic cap.
+These lights are surprisingly bright, illuminating your campsite, backyard or even your home in the case of a power outage.

 The bottles themselves can be filled with water to weigh them down and change the filtration of light projected from the solar unit at their top.
 In turn, the solar cells in the added gadget are adjustable and can be aligned to receive as much sunlight as possible.